zapier/visual-builder/docs/_partners/trusted-developers.md

 ---
-title: Zapier Trusted App Developers
+title: Zapier trusted app developers
-order: 10
+order: 11
 layout: post-toc
 redirect_from: /partners/
 ---

-# Zapier Trusted App Developers
+# Zapier trusted app developers

-If you don't have the time/resources to dedicate towards building and launching your own integration, there are  Zapier Trusted Developers who may be able to assist you.
+If you don't have the time/resources to dedicate towards building and launching your own integration, there are  Zapier trusted developers who may be able to assist you.
 These are individuals/groups who have demonstrated their capabilities by satisfying our requirements for building apps on our Developer Platform, and we recommend as a substitute for building your integration in-house.

-## Approved Trusted Zapier App Developers
+## Approved trusted Zapier app developers

 * [Left Hook Digital](http://lefthookdigital.com/zapier-integration-developer-partner/)